 - “Critical Analysis and Reasoning Skills”

-Throughout the first three sections come emphasis on ten “foundational concepts.”
-By way of summary, these building blocks for the study and practice of medicine touch upon the role of molecules, organization of cells, tissues and organs into systems; the relationship between human behavior and health; and the ties of social and other factors on health.
-In the fourth section, candidates for medical school display appreciation for scientific concepts, relationships between concepts, the scientific method of drawing hypotheses and conclusions and scientific research.
+Throughout the first three sections, there is an emphasis on ten “foundational concepts.”
+By summary, these building blocks for the study and practice of medicine touch upon the role of molecules, the organization of cells, tissues, and organs into systems, the relationship between human behavior and health, and the ties of social and other factors on health.
+In the fourth section, candidates for medical school display an appreciation for scientific concepts, relationships between concepts, the scientific method of drawing hypotheses and conclusions, and scientific research.

 How Do You Get an MCAT Score?